comit/sonoff-bridge/PlatformIO.md

-How to use PlatformIO with Tasmota.
+How to setup and configure PlatformIO with Tasmota.